Historic reunion as Buddha relics return to Ladakh: Shah

 Union Home Minister Amit Shah, who was present on the solemn occasion, described the return of sacred relics of Lord Buddha to Ladakh after 75 years as a “historic reunion” and said that the Union Territory has remained a “living land of dharma” that preserved and nurtured Buddhist knowledge for centuries.

-Ladakh LG Vinai Kumar Saxena emphasised that the event reflects the region’s spiritual energy and would contribute to the growth of eco-spiritual tourism in Ladakh.
+Ladakh LG Vinai Kumar Saxena emphasized that the event reflects the region’s spiritual energy and would contribute to the growth of eco-spiritual tourism in Ladakh.
 The queues were long, yet no one seemed restless.
 People waited quietly along the roads, prayer beads in hand, some murmuring chants under their breath, others simply watching the mountains.

 Nearly 20,000 people, including monks from different regions, gathered in an overwhelming turnout that stretched across the open grounds.
 From school children in uniform to elderly devotees leaning on walking sticks, everyone seemed drawn by the same quiet pull.